 The majority of BC’s scrap tires are recycled by Western Rubber Products into fine granules of rubber (crumb rubber) for sale to a variety of markets in BC, the rest of Canada, and the US.
 This crumb rubber is used to create the flooring and other surfaces mentioned above.
 Click to learn more about each of these tire-derived products.
 Also, to see how the province’s tires are recycled, watch this video filmed right at the recycler in Delta.

-Over 90% of British Columbia’s tires are recycled, with the remaining tires being used by Lehigh Northwest Cement as a fuel supplement, to cut down their use of fossil fuels.
+Over 90% of British Columbia’s tires are recycled, with the remaining tires used by Lehigh Northwest Cement as a fuel supplement, to cut down their use of fossil fuels.

 And everyone has a role.

 The vision of Tire Stewardship BC is an environment free of scrap tires.
 To make this happen everyone plays a part, from Our Partners including the retailers that sell the tires, the haulers that pick up the scrap tires, and the processors and manufacturers that give the tires a second life.
-And of course, you play the most important participant, when you make the right choice to recycle your tires.
+And of course, you are the most important participant when you make the right choice to recycle your tires.

 How tire recycling is funded.